dwave-training/foundations-for-quantum-programming/Numpy_Package/README.md

-# Application using NymPy Package
+# Application using NumPy Package
 An individual is planning a driving trip to visit $n$ different places exactly once.
 They want to drive the shortest distance possible to see all $n$ places.
 The objective is to minimize the distance traveled between the places and then return to the origin.